 We are doing the things we promised voters we would do

-We are helping more people and we are investing more funds in on-the-ground conservation actions.
-The combination of stable funding, dedicated professional staff, solid management, and a deeply engaged Board of Directors assures continued delivery of high-quality and meaningful service to our customers.
+We are helping people conserve our vital natural resources, and we are investing more funds in on-the-ground conservation actions.
+The combination of stable funding, dedicated professional staff, solid management, and a deeply engaged Board of Directors allows us to consistently deliver high-quality service within Clackamas County.

 We are recognized as a regional leader in conservation

-Our work is recognized through several statewide awards received by the District and by landowners who have worked closely with us.
+Our work is widely recognized through participation in local and regional forums and by our many partners.
 Our people participate at all levels in Oregon’s conservation delivery system.

 Our financial operations are sound and transparent